 The Francis Crick Institute

 Our developing relationship with The Francis Crick Institute is providing extensive opportunities for students in the science department.
 The Francis Crick Institute is a consortium of six of the UK’s most successful scientific and academic organisations - the Medical Research Council, Cancer Research UK, the Wellcome Trust, UCL (University College London), Imperial College London and King's College London and will be providing educational programmes for schools located within Somers Town.
-Once open in 2015, The Crick Institute will be the UK’s leading medical research institute and we are very excited to be working in close partnership with them.
+Once open in mid-2016, the Crick Institute will be the UK’s leading medical research institute and we are very excited to be working in close partnership with them.

 City Learning Centre